Loft Theatre Company: History

 The company was founded on 5 May 1922 by a local reverend, Mr W. A. Constable, and his wife, after a meeting in the neighbouring town of Warwick.
+Another founding member was Mary Dormer Harris.
 The original group was called The Warwick and Leamington Dramatic Study Club and its intention was the study of plays and poems, just as much as the performance of them.
 In these early days the company did not have their own premises so they used various locations around Leamington including the local college, the town hall and The Jephson Gardens.
 The company moved into its first home, a barn, in 1932.
 It was from this venue that it got its affectionate name, now its official name, The Loft (after the hay loft in the barn).

 The barn was used for nine years after which the company again went 'on tour' until a suitable new venue, the Victorian Grand Pavilion, was found.
 Situated by the River Leam in the centre of the town this is the current site of the Company.
 It had previously been used as a roller skating rink and by The Directorate of Camouflage, part of the Ministry of Home Security during World War Two.
 It was purchased in 1945 by the company, although two fires in 1958 and 1964 meant that the current theatre building replaced it in 1968.